 Chania, Greece - 1700 BCE

-Archeological evidence from excavations indicate that this area had been inhabited since the Neolithic era, around 1700 BC.
+Archeological evidence from excavations indicates that this area had been inhabited since the Neolithic era, around 1700 BCE.
 Chania is the site of Kydonia, the Greek settlement during the Minoan period.
 The city fell and later reemerged after the Minoan Period ended as a city-state whose domain extended from the feet of the White Mountains to Chania Bay in Classical Greece.
-The first significant settlers, the Dorian Greeks came around 1100 BC from mainland Greece.
+The first significant settlers, the Dorian Greeks came around 1100 BCE from mainland Greece.
 Kydonia declared war regularly on other city-states like Polyrrinia, Phalasarna, and Aptera.
-The Roman consul Caecilius Metellus conquered Kydonia in 69 BC and granted independent city-state with privileges.
+The Roman consul Caecilius Metellus conquered Kydonia in 69 BCE and granted it independent city-state with privileges.

 Lisbon, Portugal - 1200 BCE